Montjuïc

-Montjuïc (/ca/) is a hill in Barcelona, Catalonia, Spain.
+Montjuïc (/ca/, /es/) is a hill in Barcelona, Catalonia, Spain.

 Montjuïc or Montjuich, meaning "Jewish Mountain" in medieval Latin and Catalan, is a broad, shallow hill in Barcelona with a rich history.
 It was the birthplace of the city, and its strategic location, between the Mediterranean and the Llobregat River, has made it significant throughout history.
 The hill has a medieval Jewish cemetery, declared an area of Cultural Asset of National Interest in 2007.
 Montjuïc has been the site of various fortifications, including the Castle of Montjuïc dating back to the 17th century.
 The area was also associated with political imprisonments and executions, and held significance during the Spanish Civil War.

 The hill was chosen as the site for the 1929 International Exposition, which led to the construction of several buildings, including the Palau Nacional and the Estadi Olímpic.
 Montjuïc was also the location for several venues during the 1992 Summer Olympics, with the Olympic stadium as the centerpiece.
 The hill is now home to the Museu Nacional d'Art de Catalunya and various parks and gardens, and can be accessed via the Funicular de Montjuïc and the Montjuïc Cable Car.